-You will complete self and peer-evaluations within the assigned groups in the laboratory.
+You will complete self and peer-evaluations within your assigned team in the laboratory.
 These assessments will give each team member the opportunity to give and receive constructive feedback.
 This information will be used in the assessment of your competence in communication skills.

-Anatomy Laboratory Rules and Protocol - 2011
+Anatomy Laboratory Rules and Protocol